cheatham1/GetStartedBook/the_display_histograms.md

 # Histogram Analyser

 Physicists use cuts to select events of interest.
-Cuts are made that preferentially remove the unwanted processes (background) but leave the desired process (signal).
+Cuts preferentially remove the unwanted processes (background) but leave the desired process (signal).
 It is useful to have a good understanding of the physics processes involved when applying cuts.

-The 4 processes displayed in Histogram Analyser are H→WW, WW, ttbar and Z.  Each process is represented by a different colour.
+The 4 processes displayed in Histogram Analyser are $$H\rightarrow W^+W^-$$, $$WW$$, $$t\bar t$$ and $$Z$$.
+Each process is represented by a different colour.

 Make cuts using your cursor.
-The selected ranges will be couloured, whilst non-selected ranges will be grey.
-When you make cuts the relative quantities of the four processes will change.
+The selected ranges will be couloured, whilst non-selected ranges will be greyed out.
+When you make cuts the quantities of the four processes will change.

 **To clear your selection on a specific histogram click on the white background within the histogram area. **